MSHS in Laboratory Medicine

 Hands-On Skills for the Medical Laboratory

-The George Washington University’s (GW) online Master of Science in Health Sciences in Laboratory Medicine program is a clinical program designed to prepare you for a career in medical laboratory science.
+The George Washington University’s (GW) Master of Science in Health Sciences (MSHS) in Laboratory Medicine program is a clinical program designed to prepare you for a career in medical laboratory science.
 As one of the few Medical Laboratory Medicine graduate programs in the country that combines online coursework and a hands-on practicum, you will obtain the knowledge and experience you need to sit for the American Society for Clinical Pathology (ASCP) Medical Laboratory Scientist (MLS) board certification exam.*

-To learn more about our programs, you can register for our upcoming events here
+To learn more about our programs, you can register for our upcoming events.

 *Indicates required field

-By submitting your information, you confirm you have read the Privacy Notice.
+By submitting your information via this form, you also confirm that you have read and understood the GW Statement of Privacy Practices.

 Accreditation and Rankings

-• GWU is accredited by the Middle States Commission on Higher Education
+• GW is accredited by the Middle States Commission on Higher Education

 • #62 Best National University*